 Is your Pyrex exploding?
 A friend of mine from high school was baking something in Pyrex glassware.
 It exploded in her oven.

-I own tons of Pyrex, a very expensive Dacor double oven, and have a 3-year-old that likes to peek in the oven window to see what’s going on.
-So, naturally, I started to investigate.
+I own a lot of Pyrex and a very expensive Dacor double oven.
+My young daughter likes to peek in the oven window to see what’s going on, so naturally, I started to investigate.

-It turns out that this Pyrex exploding phenomenon is fairly common.
+It turns out that this Pyrex exploding phenomenon is more common than you think.
 (Since I’ve written this post, we’ve also had Duralex Picardie glasses explode in our dishwasher.)

-I read a story about a gal who opened her oven at the exact same time her Pyrex casserole dish exploded.
-The shards lacerated her face, but miraculously she closed her eyes just in time.
+I read a story about a woman who opened her oven at the exact same time her Pyrex casserole dish exploded.
+The shards lacerated her face, but miraculously, she closed her eyes just in time.

 I read a story about someone who opened her oven after a pan had exploded.
 Hot glass flew out and burned the nearby carpet.